dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/04-archive/2025/FEATURE_2025-02-02_DynamicPacsMethods.md

 ### For Developers
 - New PACS methods should be added via `PacsMethodManager.GetBuiltInMethods()`
-- Legacy `SpyWindow.PacsMethodItems.xaml` can be deleted
+- Legacy `AutomationWindow.PacsMethodItems.xaml` can be deleted
 - Custom method implementations follow same pattern

 ## Troubleshooting